CSCfi/Kielipankki-utilities/docs/howto_archive_original_data.md

 For the time being, the original data is stored in IDA as well as on the HFST server.

 ## Instructions in detail:
-1. Create a simple shortname-orig_yyyymmdd_README.txt for the original data, [see template](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/shortname-orig_yyyymmdd_README.txt).
+1. Create a simple _shortname-orig_yyyymmdd_README.txt_ file for the original data, [see template](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/shortname-orig_yyyymmdd_README.txt).
 Mandatory content:
   - resource title
   - PID for the metadata record of the first version
   - link to the associated epic in Jira.